alphaeron/congen/k8s/README.md

 ## Overview

 The staged deployment approach addresses the chicken-and-egg problem of deploying applications that depend on Keycloak secrets that are only available after Keycloak is provisioned.
-The deployment is split into six main stages:
+The deployment is split into stages as described below.

-1. **Stage 1**: Deploy infrastructure components (namespace, PostgreSQL for local, network policies)
-2. **Stage 2**: Deploy secrets with dummy values (bootstrapping)
-3. **Stage 3**: Deploy Keycloak infrastructure
-4. **Stage 4**: Apply Terraform and update secrets with real values
-5. **Stage 5**: Deploy Congen application components with proper secrets
-6. **Stage 6**: Deploy ingress with environment-specific configuration (staging/production)
+This allows the keycloak terraform to be applied before application components (which depend on it) are created.

 ## Architecture